Allen Robinson II Player Prop Bets for NFL Week 9 | Chicago vs. Pittsburgh 11/8/2021

 Matchup vs. Pittsburgh

-- The 256.3 passing yards the Steelers allow per game makes them the NFL's 14th-ranked pass defense this season.
+- The 256.3 yards per game the Steelers are giving up through the air makes them the NFL's 14th-ranked pass defense.

-- With 11 passing TDs allowed this season, the Steelers defense is ranked eighth in the NFL.
+- At 1.6 passing TDs conceded per game, the Steelers defense is ranked eighth in the NFL.

 Recent Performances